Elon Musk tweets about taking Tesla private, shares spike

-(Reuters) — Chief Executive Elon Musk said on Twitter he is considering taking Tesla private at $420 per share as the electric car maker faces the challenges of fast growth and financial constraints, sending its shares up more than 6 percent.
+(Reuters) — Chief Executive Elon Musk said on Twitter he is considering taking Tesla Inc private in what would be the largest deal of its type, moving the electric car maker out of the glare of Wall Street as it goes through a period of rapid growth under tight financial constraints.

-At $420 per share, a deal would represent a 22.8 percent premium to Tesla’s closing price on Monday, making it one of the biggest go-private deals with a price tag of about $72 billion.

 “Am considering taking Tesla private at $420.
 Funding secured,” Musk said on Twitter.
+At $420 per share, a deal would be worth $72 billion overall.
+Musk did not disclose the source of the funding.

+Tesla did not immediately respond to a request for confirmation or clarification.
+Its shares jumped more than 7 percent to $367.25 before being halted for news pending.

 Shareholders could either to sell at 420 or hold shares & go private